Prism194/-------/README.md

 This project configured the database using the sqlite 3 database provided by cs50.
 The main Python application is app.py.
 This file runs the web server and handles requests.
 The HTML files are located in the templates directory.
 These files define the structure and content of the web pages.
-In static folder, it handles static images and css file
+In static folder, it handles static images and css file.

 ## Usage
 Key Features:
-About Section:
+<br>About Section:
 Displays a comprehensive company overview, highlighting your business's mission, values, and offerings.

 Product Management: